-155 Beacon was built ca. 1861, one of six contiguous houses (149-151-153-155-157-159 Beacon) built at the same time in a symmetrical pattern.
+155 Beacon was designed by architect Abel C. Martin and built in 1860-1861, one of six contiguous houses (149-151-153-155-157-159 Beacon) built at the same time in a symmetrical pattern.
 The two houses on each end (149-151 Beacon and 157-159 Beacon) feature arched, extended entries and dormers with peaked roofs, and the two houses in the center (153-155 Beacon) have entries flush with the façade and originally had dormers with arched roofs (the dormer on 153 Beacon was remodeled sometime after 1942 to have a peaked roof matching the dormer on 151 Beacon).

 149-159 Beacon were built on a parcel of land with a frontage of 125 feet purchased from the Commonwealth of Massachusetts on September 2, 1858, by George Goss and Norman Carmine Munson, the contractors responsible for filling the Commonwealth’s Back Bay lands.
 On the same day, the parcel was purchased from them by Peleg Whitman Chandler, Jonathan Amory Davis, and Henry Lee, Jr.

-155 Beacon was purchased on July 5, 1860, by shipping merchant Sewell Tappan.
+155 Beacon was purchased on July 5, 1860, by shipping merchant Sewall Tappan.
 He and his wife, Elizabeth Sawyer (Rollins) Tappan, made it their home.
 They previously had lived at 38 Chestnut.

-On February 7, 1881, 155 Beacon was purchased from Sewell Tappan’s estate by Charles Wolff, the Austrian Consul.
+On February 7, 1881, 155 Beacon was purchased from Sewall Tappan’s estate by Charles Wolff, the Austrian Consul.
 He previously had lived at 3 Chestnut.

 During the 1885-1886 winter season, Charles Wolff was living elsewhere and 155 Beacon was the home of Sewall Henry Fessenden and his wife, Louisa Green (Bursley) Fessenden.
 They previously had lived at 4 Marlborough.
 He was agent for the Boston and Sandwich Glass Company.